 Public Adjusters are There for You

-Public adjusters follow a code of ethics approved by the They have claim backgrounds and insurance company claims training.
+Public adjusters follow a code of ethics approved by the National Association of Public Insurance Adjusters.
+They have claim backgrounds and insurance company claims training.
 They know how to work with insurance companies because they speak the same language.

 Your public adjuster will report your claim to your homeowners carrier if you need him to.
 Once the insurance company is involved, your adjuster will make sure that the insurance company adjuster doesn’t walk all over you in his quest to satisfy his bosses.